rubernetes/rubectl/README.md

 ## Usage

-Run the `scaffold.rb` script with the following options:
+Run the `rubctl.rb` script with the following options:

 - -n, --name NAME: The name of the scaffold (required)
 - -p, --plural NAMES: The name (plural) from crd (required)